How to Make Perfectly Crispy Falafel

 Add chickpeas, scallions, garlic, herbs, salt, cumin, coriander, cardamom, cayenne, black pepper, and the baking powder to a bowl of a food processor.
 Pulse the mixture until very finely minced, but not pureed, scraping the bowl down as necessary.
 You should be able to press a handful together and have it hold it’s shape (it will be loose and a little crumbly).
 See our video and photos above for reference.

 Transfer the falafel mix to a bowl and cover.
-Refrigerate for 15 minutes.
+Refrigerate for at least 15 minutes to help the balls hold together when cooking.
 If making ahead, you can refrigerate the mixture for a few days.

 Turn the heat to medium-high and heat the oil to between 350 degrees and 375 degrees Fahrenheit.